 Wine in Pirkei AvotJune 27, 2019

-Wine appears in three statements in Avot – two dealing with wine as a vehicle for metaphors and one dealing with wine in a literal sense.
+Wine appears in four statements in Avot – three dealing with wine as a vehicle for metaphors and one dealing with wine in a literal sense.

 רַבִּי דוֹסָא בֶן הַרְכִּינַס אוֹמֵר, שֵׁנָה שֶׁל שַׁחֲרִית, וְיַיִן שֶׁל צָהֳרַיִם, וְשִׂיחַת הַיְלָדִים, וִישִׁיבַת בָּתֵּי כְנֵסִיּוֹת שֶׁל עַמֵּי הָאָרֶץ, מוֹצִיאִין אֶת הָאָדָם מִן הָעוֹלָם:

-Rabbi Dosa ben Hyrcanus says: “Morning sleep, midday wine, children’s talk, and sitting in the assemblies of the ignorant take a man out of the world.”
+Rabbi Dosa ben Hyrcanus says: “Morning sleep, afternoon wine, children’s talk, and sitting in the assemblies of the ignorant take a man out of the world.”

-Rabbi Dosa, son of Hyrcanus, has no problem with wine-drinking, per se, it would seem, but does observe that, having it too early in the day can reduce one’s effective productivity during the day.
-Just as with sleep encroaching into the morning, beyond the night,2 wine-drinking as early as the afternoon, instead of confining it to the evening and night reduces one’s productive activity time from the day (in this respect, his statement seems to draw from the wisdom of Proverbs in its approach to using the daytime for productive activity and not sleeping).
+Rabbi Dosa, son of Hyrcanus, has no problem with wine-drinking, per se, in this text.
+Just as with sleep encroaching into the morning, beyond the night, wine-drinking as early as the afternoon, instead of confining it to the evening and night reduces one’s productive activity time from the day (in this respect, his statement seems to draw from the wisdom of Proverbs in its approach to using the daytime for productive activity and not sleeping).
 In other words, afternoon drinking “will have further social and economic consequences, and can ultimately shorten life.”

 Moving to the metaphorical use of wine in Avot, we see it being used to describe learning from Torah scholars (Avot 4:20):